sdwaraki/roman-numeral-service/README.md

 -   **Metrics**: Prometheus endpoint at `/actuator/prometheus` (requires Micrometer + Actuator).
      - Http server metrics : `http://localhost:8080/actuator/metrics/http.server.requests`
      - Health: `http://localhost:8080/actuator/health`

+-  **Tracing**: Although not implemented here, the requestId from the front end could be used to trace the request from end to end.
+The same requestId is also present in the response headers as well which makes it convenient to trace the request out and back.

 * * * * *